kryptx/mueller/trump-answers.md

 **b.iv.** Did you suggest to or direct anyone not to discuss or release publicly all or any portion of the emails reflected in Exhibit A?
 If yes, describe who you communicated with, when, the substance of the communication(s), and why you took that action.

-*(Technically unanswered, but likely meant to be answered by **Nor do I recall learning during the campaign ... that the referenced emails existed, ...**)*
+*(Unanswered, but likely meant to be answered by **Nor do I recall learning during the campaign ... that the referenced emails existed, ...**)*

 *c.
 On June 9, 2016, Donald Trump, Jr., Paul Manafort, and Jared Kushner attended a meeting at Trump Tower with several individuals, including a Russian lawyer, Natalia Veselnitskaya (the “June 9 meeting”).*